Snow plow kills 2 in Kansas after Midwest storm

 KANSAS CITY, Mo.
-(AP) — A snow plow struck and killed two pedestrians Friday in Kansas after a winter storm coated parts of the Midwest with snow.
+(AP) — A snow plow struck and killed two pedestrians before sunrise Friday in Kansas after a winter storm coated parts of the Midwest with snow.

 Marvin Rodriguez, chairman of the Riley County Commission, described the accident as a “tremendous tragedy.”